DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 understanding that supports conservatism in social life and free market in economy.

-“Marriage Shows” are another product of this lower quality circle.
+"Marriage Shows" are another product of this lower quality circle.
 However, before we move on to the contents of these shows, we should take a look at the institution of marriage in the typical Turkish family structure.

-### 1.2 Marriage in the Structure of Turkish Society
+### Marriage in the Structure of Turkish Society

 Anatolia, home to a mixture of cultural values, has a dominant Turkish identity in its geopolitical structure.

-In his book, *Türkçülüğün Esasları*, Ziya Gökalp, named the Turkish nation as “Not as a union of race, tribe, geography, politics or volition but as a community of people that received the same teachings of language, religion, ethics and sense of aesthetics”.
-Yusuf Akçura, did not use the word “race” as in the biological definition but as a sense of culture, custom and a partnership of history.[^18_TVshows-ozustun-Final_2]
+In his book, *Türkçülüğün Esasları*, Ziya Gökalp, named the Turkish nation as "Not as a union of race, tribe, geography, politics or volition but as a community of people that received the same teachings of language, religion, ethics and sense of aesthetics".
+Yusuf Akçura, did not use the word "race" as in the biological definition but as a sense of culture, custom and a partnership of history.[^18_TVshows-ozustun-Final_2]

-Historian Karal [^18_TVshows-ozustun-Final_3], voiced his opinion in the foreword of Yusuf Akçura’s essay “Üç Tarz-ı Siyaset” with: “With the proposal of creating a middle class, Yusuf Akçura had more influence on Turkish Revolutionary movement than Ziya Gökalp”.
+Historian Karal [^18_TVshows-ozustun-Final_3], voiced his opinion in the foreword of Yusuf Akçura's essay "Üç Tarz-ı Siyaset" with: "With the proposal of creating a middle class, Yusuf Akçura had more influence on Turkish Revolutionary movement than Ziya Gökalp".

 Turkish Revolution, under the leadership of Mustafa Kemal Atatürk was founded on these principles; this gave people from different cultures in Anatolia with an official identity.

-Even with it’s many local properties, institution of marriage that has been built around this common understanding continues to this day.
+Even with it's many local properties, institution of marriage that has been built around this common understanding continues to this day.
 Although Turkish Revolution ensured many rights for women, the institution of marriage remained patriarchal.